Belmont House sleeping up to 6 guests

 Ground Floor: Beamed throughout and with some sloping floors.

-Living room: With Freeview TV.
+Living room: With wood burner and Freeview TV.

 Kitchen/dining room: With electric wood burner, oil Aga (Oct-Mar), electric cooker, microwave, fridge, freezer and dishwasher.